Anton Gunn: United States Department of Health and Human Services

-Career after the Obama administration
+Career post-politics

 In January 2014, Gunn founded 937 Strategy Group, a national healthcare management consulting firm that provides advice and services to healthcare technology startups and other businesses looking to capitalize on financial opportunities resulting from healthcare reform.
 He has been a continued advocate of the Obama healthcare policy, stating to The New York Times in October 2014 "The program has turned a corner", stating that as of that month about ten million individuals were covered by the program.

 In July 2014, Gunn was named a Fall 2014, Resident Fellow, at the Harvard Institute of Politics in the John F. Kennedy School of Government at Harvard University.
 Gunn and other Resident Fellows will interact with students; develop and lead weekly study groups; and will participate in the intellectual life of the Harvard community.
 The Institute of Politics was established in 1966 as a memorial to President John F. Kennedy and aims to inspire undergraduates to consider careers in politics and public service.
 In August 2014, Gunn was named the Executive Director of Community Health Innovation and Chief Diversity Officer for the Medical University of South Carolina.
-His position started in January 2015.
+His position started in January 2015.In January 2021, Gunn left MUSC Health to expand 937 Strategy Group, a leadership training and management consulting company with a mission to serve 10,000 leaders and at least 10,000,000 employees they lead as they build a workplace culture where every employee and customer feels visible, valued, respected, included and empowered.

+Gunn's focus of fixing the toxic workplace culture in the American healthcare led to his recognition by Fierce Healthcare as one of the Most Influential Minority Executives in Healthcare The publication quoted Gunn saying, "The biggest problem in healthcare is toxic workplace culture.
+A toxic culture characterized by unfairness, incivility, and mistreatment is destroying the morale of America's healthcare workers.
+I have seen it spread like aggressive cancer throughout multiple organizations.
+Global pandemics, structural racism, civil unrest, economic calamity, and other damaging events are compounding the toxicity in the healthcare workplace.
+This results in low engagement, low productivity, high turnover, and incivility.
+A recent survey of 10,000 doctors-in-training found one in three had either witnessed or been targeted by toxic behavior in the workplace in the last 12 months.

+“According to SHRM, American employers lost $223 billion over five years due to toxic workplace culture.
+We have to end injustice in the workplace and recreate the environment that builds a world-class culture with diverse, high-performing teams and great leaders that everyone can admire.
+This environment will lead to higher engagement, increased productivity, and a culture that will inspire leaders to focus on the real mission, improving the health, safety, and well-being of patients, families, and communities.”.